MicroLua/MicroLua/README.md

 variants every year.
 Developing for these targets is a game of catch-up that I don't want to play.

-### Can MicroLua support other microcontroller families?
+### Does MicroLua support other microcontroller families?

-No, that's an explicit non-goal.
-Supporting multiple microcontroller families inevitably leads to either limiting features to the common denominator, or introducing a complex configuration system.

-Moreover, MicroLua integrates directly with the build system of the Pico SDK, which is strongly tied to the RP2040.
-Supporting other microcontrollers would require a different build system.
+Currently it doesn't, but it shouldn't be too difficult to add.
+The build system is already multi-platform, as it can create binaries for the RP2040 and for the build host.
+However, adding support for more platforms isn't a high priority.

-MicroLua will likely support later RP devices if / when they get released, but until then, the RP2040 is the only supported target.
+MicroLua will likely support later RP devices if / when they get released.

 ### How does MicroLua compare to other Lua projects for the Pico?